TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/migration_guides/migration_guide_am65x.md

 If you are a user of Processor SDK RTOS, the references listed on this page point to information that will assist you in migration to MCU+ SDK.

+This page also contains information regarding migration between GP and HS devices.

 -# Change list between Processor SDK RTOS and MCU+ SDK, see this \htmllink{../mcu_plus_sdk_and_processor_sdk_rtos_change_list.xlsx, XLS}
 -# OS Kernel
    -# FreeRTOS comparison with SysBIOS, see \ref KERNEL_FREERTOS_PAGE